jonasmcferreira/whiteiron/jhed-wasteland/past.md

 **Revelation:** died in Jhed Continent and never made it to the wasteland during a mutany and his body was cannibalized.
 The harshness of Jhed took the lives of the mutinous.
 This betrayel cursed the population of Jhed and is the cause of the undead existing here, and Osmin still acts in many undead forms with a twisted mind.

-T1: Ghost that is haunting players
+T1: Ghost that is haunting players, will always answer one question cryptically and then fade away

 ## Council of Five, 1901 years ago